nextpyp/pyp/docs/reference/admin.rst

     - Specify a name for the group and click :bdg-primary:`Save`

     .. figure:: ../images/reference_admin_group.webp
-        :alt: Project dashboard
+        :alt: Project dashboard.
         :width: 350

-Create a new User
+Create a new user
 -----------------

 .. nextpyp:: To add a new user